It’s not about being right, or easy, or succeeding.

 It’s about doing the process and noticing what happens.
 Discovering what makes us tense, tight, or breathless gives us valuable information that we can use to continue this experience or change it.

-Identifying how our thinking influences our actions — did we get easier or less easy when we thought _________________ — allows us to connect our thoughts directly with our actions.
+Identifying how our thinking influences our actions — did we get easier or less easy when we thought _________________?
+This allows us to connect our thoughts directly with our actions and experiences.

-There is no homeostasis in this dance: are either getting easier or less easy.
-As soon as we identify which direction our ease is moving we can make a choice to get easier or not.
+There is no homeostasis in this dance: we are either getting easier or less easy.
+As soon as we identify which direction we are moving we can make a choice to get easier or not.

 Simply deciding to dance with ease, gently observing the results of our thinking will take us on an unfolding journey of exploration and discovery.